apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/SHOW ROUTINE LOAD.md

 SHOW ALL ROUTINE LOAD FOR test1;

-2. Show the current running routine import job named test1
+2. Show the current running routine load job named test1

 SHOW ROUTINE LOAD FOR test1;